 Strict priority scheduling is based on the priority of queues.
-Packets in the high-priority queue are always sent first, and packets in the low-priority queue are not sent until all the high-priority queues become empty.
+Queues can have priorities from 0 to 7, 7 being the highest.
+Packets in the high-priority queue always transmit first, and packets in the low-priority queue do not transmit until all the high-priority queues become empty.